When it comes to creating video content for your business, most people think it requires a lot of equipment and a huge financial investment.

 2. Backgrounds for phone videos

-Now that we’ve got lighting covered, let’s turn our attention to the background.
+Now that we’ve got lighting covered, let’s turn our attention to the background, which plays a key role in the overall image quality of your videos.
 Obviously, you don’t want a stack of boxes or a pile of laundry in the background of your videos.
 But most people don’t have a dedicated spot for filming in their homes.

 If you can find a blank wall or bookshelf in your office, great!
-Otherwise, buying a simple backdrop curtain will save you from having to clean your house every time you want to record.
+Otherwise, there are several options available, such as buying a simple backdrop curtain, which will save you from having to clean your house every time you want to record.
 And, if you choose a green screen, you can easily edit in any background you choose.

 Here’s one with great reviews on Amazon for under $20.
 Plus, it comes with clips so you can hook it onto an existing curtain rod instead of buying a separate stand.